 A meat diet creates 6.6 lbs more CO2 emissions per day than a vegan diet

 To think about it in another way, if you cut out animal products from your diet for one day, it’s the CO2 equivalent of driving 3 miles in your car.
+(See the study here or read more about an eco-friendly diet.)

 While worrying about plastic bags around produce is an important step in the zero waste lifestyle, a packaged piece of produce likely has a far smaller carbon or water footprint than getting your meat in a reusable container.